gosquad/guidelines/README.md

 #### 3. Detail (Optional)
 Specifying the first two parts should be sufficient for anyone to understand what your changes affect.
-One may optionally add detail to the commit message.
+One may optionally add details to the commit message.

 Details **must**:
-- Be in present tense
+- Use present tense i.e `Fix`, not `Fixes` or `Fixed`
-- Begin with an imperative i.e `Fix`, not `Fixes` or `Fixed`
+- Begin with an imperative i.e. `Add details to instructions`, not `More details in instructions`
 - Have the first letter capitalized